gregorypost89/Indicators/README.md

 give it a unique ID number.
 The next section where the signal flips gets a new ID number, so that we can discern where a new signal comes in.

-First, lets create our previous day data frame, called 'shift'.
+First, lets create our previous day DataFrame, called 'shift'.

 df['shift'] = df['roc'].shift(periods=1)